Official DC Community Book Club: The New Champion of Shazam!

 Oh.
 I wouldn’t know how to answer it.
 I don’t even know how to define myself.
 Who am I?

 Am I the person I see myself as on the inside?
 Am I the person people see from the outside?
-If so, how to I account for how different people see me in different ways?
+If so, how do I account for how different people see me in different ways?

 Am I my actions?
 Just the good ones?
 Or, more likely, just the bad?
 What about the well-meant actions that had bad consequences and the ill-intended actions that had good ones?